From after-school tutoring to beautifying city streets, serving the community is at

 Micah service site once a week for at least a full semester, contributing two-three

-hours of service a week and a total of at least 30 hours of service per semester.
+hours of service a week for a total of at least 30 hours of service per semester.

 Small groups of students travel together using university vehicles to these service